awsdocs/aws-greengrass-developer-guide/doc_source/configure-stream-manager.md

 # Configure AWS IoT Greengrass stream manager<a name="configure-stream-manager"></a>

-On the AWS IoT Greengrass core, stream manager can store, process, and export data sent from IoT devices\.
+On the AWS IoT Greengrass core, stream manager can store, process, and export IoT device data\.
 Stream manager provides parameters that you use to configure group\-level runtime settings\.
 These settings apply to all streams on the Greengrass core\.
 You can use the AWS IoT console or AWS IoT Greengrass API to configure stream manager settings\.
 Changes take effect after the group is deployed\.

+**Note**
+After you configure stream manager, you can create and deploy IoT applications that run on the Greengrass core and interact with stream manager\.
+These IoT applications are typically user\-defined Lambda functions\.
+For more information, see [Use StreamManagerClient to work with streams](work-with-streams.md)\.

 ## Stream manager parameters<a name="stream-manager-parameters"></a>